refinedev/refine/documentation/tutorial/essentials/tables/index.md

 To learn more about the Tables in Refine, please refer to the [Tables](/docs/guides-concepts/tables) guide.

-In the next chapters, we'll be learning about the Authentication and Routing in Refine.
+In the next steps, we'll be learning about the Authentication and Routing in Refine.

 </Sandpack>